Nicholas bringing threat of "life-threatening" flash floods across deep South, forecasters say

 Tropical Storm Nicholas could "cause life-threatening flash floods across the deep South during the next couple of days," the National Hurricane Center says.
 The storm, which reached hurricane strength late Monday, made landfall along the central Texas coast early Tuesday before weakening back into a tropical storm.

-Nicholas was about 30 miles south-southwest of Houston at 4 a.m.
-CDT and about 35 miles north-northwest of Freeport, Texas, and was moving north-northeast at 9 miles an hour.
-It had maximum sustained winds of 70 mph, dropping below the 74 mph threshold for a hurricane.
+Nicholas was about 15 miles south-southwest of Houston early Tuesday morning and about 90 miles west-southwest of Beaumont, Texas.
+It was moving north-northeast at 8 miles an hour, with maximum sustained winds of 60 mph.

-The storm is expected to move slowly northeast, deeper into Texas later Tuesday and farther east by Wednesday, over Louisiana.
+The storm is expected to move deeper into Texas on Tuesday and farther east by Wednesday, over Louisiana.
 Little movement is likely on Thursday.
 The hurricane center said Nicholas should weaken some more today and become a tropical depression by Wednesday.

 But it's still packing a drenching punch.
 It's "expected to produce additional rainfall of 5 to 10 inches from the upper Texas coastal area into central to southern Louisiana, far southern Mississippi and far southern Alabama, with isolated storm totals of 20 inches across central to southern Louisiana," the hurricane center says.
 "Life-threatening flash flooding impacts, especially in urbanized metropolitan areas, are possible across these regions."

-CBS Houston affiliate KHOU-TV reported that more than 8 inches of rain fell in some areas along the coast within hours of landfall.
-Inland, rainfall was much less — but gusty winds were knocking out power.
+More than 8 inches of rain fell in some areas along the coast within hours of landfall.
+Inland, rainfall was much less — but gusty winds were knocking out power, CBS affiliate KHOU reported.
 Some 390,000 Houston area homes and businesses had no electricity.

 Texas Governor Greg Abbott warned Monday that "there are people who do drive into high water and they sometimes lose their vehicles and even worse sometimes lose their lives."
 He issued disaster declarations for 17 counties.